Teriks/TinkerRetroPie/README.md

 All release images with RetroPie installed will have the following credentials:

 ```

+# tinker is the user RetroPie is installed under.

 User: tinker
 Password: 1234

 User: root
 Password: 1234

 ```

 The TinkerRetroPie install builder is currently tested and developed on Ubuntu 18.04.1 LTS.